KelvinWork/Home-Automation-System-PIC18F4520/README.md

 # Home-Automation-System-PIC18F4520
 This program was designed and developed in **C language** using PIC18F4520 microchip

+## Program Objectives
+The system utilse various sensor that is placed around the property.
+When it is armed, intrusion were to occured, it will makes calls and inform owners and relevant authories.
+Otherwise when the system is disenaged.
+It serves as an automatic engergy saving system.

 ## How the program runs
 When the system is boot up, it will prompt the user to press “A” from the keypad to key in password.
 There is a limit of three attempts.
 For every incorrect key input, it will registered as one attempt and will keep track of the number of attemps.
 If the attempt is used up, a buzzer will sound and it will display text on the LCD that calls is sent.